Interests and experiences

 I used the same principle in my 500W 70 cm power amplifier used in my current 70cm EME system.

-So far, the system consists of the following sub modules, some designed by myself, and some bought:
+So far, the system consists of the following sub modules, some designed by myself, and some purchased:

 The completed assembly, PA module in milled aluminium box and heatsink with fans will look like this.